 Hamideh’s advocacy on Palestinians’ right of return is sourced to UN Resolution 194, adopted in 1948.

 “We like to cite it because it’s international law,” Hamideh said.
-“At the same time, if you are Palestinian, you know that the UN is actually the entity that created the division of Palestine” — through the Balfour Declaration of 1917, supporting a national home for Jewish people.
+“At the same time, if you are Palestinian, you know that the UN is actually the entity that created the division of Palestine” — started actually through the Balfour Declaration of 1917, which supported a national home for Jewish people.
 “So, we have a love-hate relationship” with the UN.
 The International Day of Solidarity with the Palestinian People, he said, “is a front and sort of assists illegal occupation.”